marewi/NN_parameterization/README.md

 # Optimization of a Neural Network by finding the optimal combination of parameters
 using Q-Learning (https://link.springer.com/content/pdf/10.1007/BF00992698.pdf)
+developed by Marc Wittlinger @ Reutlingen University Feel free to use this implementation in your own scenario or to be inspired by the awesomeness of Q-Learning :-)

 This prototyp was developed as an container-based application to minimize the influence of the application to the execution environment and its operating system.
 Use the following commands to execute the docker-based application: